 “Everyone has a boss,” and “You can learn everything there is to know about the world from books, but the two words most conducive to success in life are going to revert to either: ‘Yes sir!’ and ‘No sir’.”

-I also learned that my newfound freedom would contain a whole slew of asterisks that included the idea that no matter how much free time I had, I would spend a great portion of my life in a workplace, under the watchful eye of authority, compromising my personal definition of freedom every step of the way.
+I would also learn that my newfound freedom would contain a whole slew of asterisks that included the idea that no matter how much free time I had, I would spend a great portion of my life in a workplace, under the watchful eye of authority, compromising my personal definition of freedom every step of the way.

 As soon as I picked myself off the floor from laughter –believing that I was on the receiving end of a comedic bit– I realized they were serious.
 The fact that their upbringing was so much healthier than mine, caused me to envy them in some ways, but after chewing on that for years I realized that all of the tumult I experienced, self-inflicted and otherwise, defined my character and my current individual definition of independence.

-We all acknowledge ‘the more things change, the more they stay the same’ dictum when we receive advice from our parents, our rebellion operates under the “It was the best of times, it was the worst of times” principle when we process that advice and apply it to our era.
+While there is some acknowledgement of the ‘the more things change, the more they stay the same’ dictum when we receive advice from our parents, our rebellion operates under the “It was the best of times, it was the worst of times” principle when we process that advice and apply it to our era.
 When we acknowledge that knowledge of innovations and pop culture are superfluous, that removes a substantial plank of our rebellion, until politics takes its place.
 We then sit down at our proverbial dinner table to resolve the political and geopolitical problems of the day, for our nation, in a manner we deem substantial.
 It fires us up.
 We deliver nuke after nuke, until we realize that the effort to persuade our parents is futile.
 We also recognize that nestled within this effort was our juvenile, sometimes snarky need to prove them wrong.
-While a more substantial plane than pop culture, political discussions can be just as silly for us, as it was for our parents when they discussed such issues at their parents’ dinner table, and they considered their parents to be bumbling idiots who offered nothing new to the discussion and stubbornly resisted the winds of culture change.
+While a more substantial plane than pop culture, political discussions can be just as silly for us, as it was for our parents when they discussed such issues at their parents’ dinner table, and they considered their parents to be bumbling idiots that offered nothing new to the discussion and stubbornly resisted the winds of culture change.
 The one import that they may have taken from their discussions with their parents, as we will with ours, over time, is that the more things change, the more they stay the same, and human nature doesn’t change as much as we may believe it does with innovations, cultural advancements, and social awareness.
 A kiss is still a kiss, a boss is still a boss, and the fundamental things still apply, as time goes by.

 One final piece of advice this former rebel turned-individual offers to the provocative, parent-hating rebels is that we should all thank our parents for raising us.
-Thanking them could be one of the hardest things we ever do, as we may lose most of the provocative, parent-hating points we’ve spent our whole life accumulating, but it might turn out to be one of the best things we ever do.
+Thanking them could be one of the hardest things we ever do, as we may lose most of the provocative, parent-hating points we’ve spent our whole life accumulating, but it might turn out to be one of the best things we ever do too.

 I thanked my dad for everything he did for me, and I did not add all of the qualifiers and addendum I would have added years earlier.
 I managed to put all grievances behind me for the ten seconds it took me to thank him.

 Was it hard?
-I will not bore you with the details of my rearing, but suffice it to say my dad could be a difficult man, and he played a significant role in the anger, frustration, and the feelings of estrangement I experienced for much of my life.
+I will not bore you with the details of my rearing, but suffice it to say my dad could be a difficult man, and he played a significant role in the anger, frustration, and the feelings of estrangement I felt for much of my life.

 I could go into further detail to ingratiate myself further with those currently struggling with the idea that I don’t understand their dilemma.
 To display my empathy, I have a quote that served me well throughout the traumatic years: “Not every person who becomes a parent is a good person.”
-Parents are people too, and some of them are as misguided, confused, immoral, and narcissistic as the rest of us are.
+Parents are people too, and some of them are as misguided, confused, immoral, and selfish as the rest of us are.
 Yet, we are people too, and some of us are susceptible to making the mistake of amplifying their faults in our myopic view of them.
 If we were able to shake that myopic view, I think most of us will see that our parents were essentially good people who tried to move past their limitations to make us better than they were.

 I dedicate this addendum to those who acknowledge that there might be anecdotes in this post that provide clarity on this subject, and they might even admit that thanking their parents would be noble, but the wound is too fresh and raw to forgive or thank them today.
 I empathize on a relative basis, but all I can tell my fellow angry offspring is that it would not have sat well with me if I waited.

-As I sat in a pew staring at the proverbial pine box, I realized that no matter how obnoxious, narcissistic, and angry my father could be at times, he was a member of an endangered species comprised of those who truly care what happens to me.
+As I sat in a pew staring at the pine box, I realized that no matter how obnoxious, self-serving, and angry my father could be at times, he was a member of an endangered species comprised of those who truly care what happens to me.
 How many people truly care what happens to us?
 Our closest friends may say they do, but they have their own lives to live.
 We know our parents care, but some of them show it by seeking constant updates, harping, and telling us how to live our lives, long after the tie that binds us has been broken.
 As impossible as this is to believe today, expressing some level of gratitude in whatever manner your relationship with your parents require might be the best thing you have ever done.
-We might not see it that way today, but my guess is that even the most obnoxious rebel will see it one day, and my hope is that this epilogue will convince someone, somewhere that waiting one more day might be one day too late.
+We might not see it that way, today, but my guess is that even the most obnoxious rebel will see it one day, and my hope is that this addendum will convince someone, somewhere that waiting one more day might be one day too late.